 More or less 80% of the forest consists out of beech trees, many of which are over two centuries old.
 Find out more about activities in and around Brussels via the Things to Do and Sports travel guide categories.

 B2B & Conferencing

 When you step back, and remember that Brussels is the de facto capital of 500 million Europeans, it makes it a little clearer why this city has been called THE place to organize and host conferences, exhibitions, meetings and conventions of all shapes and sizes.
-Tally the numbers up, and Brussels has around 60,000 meetings held within its precincts each year.
+Tally the numbers up, and Brussels has more than 60,000 meetings held within its precincts each year.

 It built up an enviable infrastructure of facilities for looking after all those visitors.
 One of the most visible is the Brussels Exhibition Centre, lying on the northern limits of the city.
-With over 115,000 m2 of floor-space, across 12 exhibition halls, BEC is the biggest conference hall in Belgium, and able to deliver for conference organizers up to the grandest of scales.
-With over 90 major events under its belt, it has also built up an extensive organisational experience.
-Further into town there are many more conference centres large and small – the Centenary Palace in the Heysel Exhibition Park (home to the Atomium), the centrally located Square-Brussels Meeting Centre, or the The International Auditorium are just a few of the many purpose-built facilities Brussels has to offer.
+With over 115,000 m2 of floor-space, across 12 exhibition halls, BEC is the biggest conference hall in Belgium.

+The centre is able to deliver for conference organizers up to the grandest of scales.
+It has also built up an extensive organisational experience.
+Further into town there are many more conference centres large and small – the Centenary Palace in the Heysel Exhibition Park (home to the Atomium), the centrally located Square-Brussels Meeting Centre, or the The International Auditorium are just a few of the many impressive purpose-built facilities Brussels has to offer.

 Brussels is in exceptional demand as a location for venues, so you'll need all the help you can get on the logistics, availability of venues, negotiating of discounts and special offers (from hotels and restaurants), and the booking of convention/exhibition centres.

 More Towns and Cities in Belgium